 Figure 3.17 – The data file reference is used to locate the required file.
 The battery data is then written to the file with the voltage, current and current demand split into separate channels.
-The number of run presses is used as counter to create a new group.
-In the case of the Microcycler VI each microcycle is stored in a new group.
+The constant stored in Number of Run Presses is incremented at the end of each microcycle to use as a counter to create a new group for each microcycle.

+In the case of the Microcycler VI, the data for each microcycle is stored in a different group incrementing a counter at the end of each microcycle to create a new group.
+Once the task is finished the TDMS file is closed before the master VI closes the slave VI.

+For all slave VIs the battery voltage, battery current and battery current demand waveforms are stored in separate channels

+Conclusion

+The software used for testing within this work was developed from a previously existing battery testing system, created in LabVIEW using the programming language G, with rig specific changes made to allow for its use.
+Four slave VIs were created with an overseeing master VI controlling the order of testing as well as interfacing with the user.
+During testing all required tasks were completed with the data captured accurately

 This chapter has given an overview of the software used to implement testing.
 The reasoning for creating five VIs is described, as well as the relationship between the master VI and the slave VIs with an individual description of each VI.
 The methods used for interfacing with the hardware described in chapter 2 and for storing the generated data, were also given.
-A full state diagram of the VIs as well as the interactions between them is presented in appendix A2 while full software documentation is provided in appendix A3.
+A full state diagram of the VIs as well as the interactions between them is presented in appendix A2.

 The following chapter will present the data obtained during testing to show the DCA characteristics of the batteries under test.
 The results will be split into two sections.
-The first section created using the data obtained when a lower charging current of 1.67C was applied to the battery during the microcycles, as explained in chapter 1, while the second section will contain the data from a charging current of 4C.
+The first section will present the data obtained when a lower charging current of 1.67C was applied to the battery during the microcycles, as explained in chapter 1, while the second section will contain the data from a charging current of 4C.
 An explanation of the results will be given as well as a discussion and comparison between datasets.

 References

-[3.1] J. Travis, J. Kring, “Labview for Everyone”, Pearson Education, 2009
+[3.1] J. Travis, J. Kring, “Labview for Everyone: Graphical Programming Made Easy and Fun”, Pearson Education, 2009.
+ISBN: 0-13-185672-3

 DCA test results

-Having presented the hardware and software designed for the testing, this chapter concentrates on the results of the tests, presented in sections 4.2.1 and 4.2.2.
-The sets of results are split into two groups each defined by the value of current during the charging pulse of the microcycles.
-Initially a relatively low charging current of 1.67C was used, as outlined by Karden in [4.1].
-After reviewing these results it was found that the test batteries easily accepted this low level of current, especially at the lower SoC, therefore leading to an incomplete set of results.
+Having presented the hardware and software designed for the testing in the previous chapters, this chapter concentrates on the results of the tests, presented in sections 4.2.1 and 4.2.2.
+The sets of results are split into two groups each defined by the value of current applied during the charging pulse of the microcycles.
+Initially a relatively low charging current of 1.67C was used, in keeping with tests by Karden in [4.1].
+After reviewing these results it was found that the test batteries easily accepted this low level of current, especially at lower SoCs, therefore leading to an incomplete set of results.
 The charging current was then increased to 4C.

 Test Batteries